We are planning a family reunion for the holidays: how to do it?

 Be careful when preparing meals (see question How to organize a meal at home without risk for the guests?).
 The most important thing is to eat outside, that the cook respects strict hygiene rules, that the table is wide enough so as not to be too close to each person facing another, and long enough so as not to be too close to our neighbour.

 For sanitary facilities, it is preferable to disinfect them after each use.
 Put a little bleach or a chlorine tablet in the toilet bowl and close the lid before flushing, then spray a little 70% alcohol on your hands, on the toilet seat, and finally on flush mechanism.
 When you leave the toilet: remember to disinfect with alcohol the inside and then outside door handles.
 Leave the toilet door wide open in order to ventilate.
 Avoid going to the toilet just after another person if they are not from the same household (see question Can the SARS-CoV-2 coronavirus be caught by going to the toilet?)

 If elderly parents want to hug/cuddle their children or grandchildren or vice versa, consider masked hugs to limit the risk of contamination.

 4. Provide sleeping arrangements where only people from the same household are in the same room.

-Vigilance is recommended for shared rooms: sleeping or staying for a long time in a closed place (room or tent) with someone from another household is to be avoided.
-Choose separate rooms.
+It is advisable to be very careful with shared rooms: sleeping or staying for a long time in a closed place (room or tent) with someone from another household should be avoided.
+Prefer separate rooms.
 Keep the windows open when sharing a room.
-Pay careful attention in public places such as restaurants, elevators, shared bathrooms.
+Pay particular attention to public places such as restaurants, elevators, shared bathrooms.

 5. Prefer outdoor and non-contact activities.

 Leisure activities encouraged: individual, if collective, practice outdoors and without contact.
 For racket-based games, disinfect balls and sleeves between each player.

 Leisure activities to be done with vigilance: card games and board games.
 Wash your hands regularly.